WladimirBec/svc/README.md

 ## Why this tool even exists ?

-One day when unlinking a service I accidently removed my whole /var/service directory, so from the hungryness this tool is born.
+One day when unlinking a service I accidently removed my whole /var/service directory, so from the angryness this tool is born.

 ## Building